microsoft/azuredevopslabs/labs/vstsextend/Jenkins/README.md

    ![Configuring VSTS Git URL](images/jenkins-vstsrepo.png)

-   **Note:** The VSTS Git repos are private.
+   {% include note.html content= "The VSTS Git repos are private.
 So you will need to provide the user credentials to access the repository.
 If you have not set the Git credentials, you can so from the VSTS.
-Select the **Clone** link, provide the user name and password and then click on the **OK** button.
+Select the **Clone** link, provide the user name and password and then click on the **OK** button." %}

    ![Generating Git Credentials](images/vsts-generategitcreds.png)

-1. Select **Add | Jenkins** to add a new credential.
+1. Select **Add \| Jenkins** to add a new credential.
 Enter the user name and password created in the previous step and click **Add** to close the wizard

     ![Adding Credentials to Jenkins](images/jenkinscredentials.png)